PRACTICE AREA DETAILS

 A quit-claim deed is used most frequently to transfer real estate from one family member to another.
 These deeds can also be used when property is transferred with payment.
 This deed does not contain any warranties that would be seen in general or limited warranty deeds.

 These deeds are used by people who want to ensure that their real estate goes to his or her surviving partner or relatives upon death.
 Survivorship deeds can specify any number to heirs with the last surviving party getting complete ownership of the property.
-When one of the parties to a survivorship deed dies, the real estate with pass to the survivor.
+When one of the parties to a survivorship deed dies, the real estate will pass to the survivor.

 A transfer on death designation affidavit is an affidavit that names the beneficiaries of real estate.
 This type of document can allow the real estate to transfer to another party without opening a probate estate.